druglogics/druglogics-synergy/README.md

 Prerequisites: `maven 3.6.0` and `Java 8`.

-Follow the installation guide for each respectively package (and in that order):
+Follow the installation guide for each respective package (and in that order):

 - [Gitsbe](https://bblodfon.github.io/druglogics-doc/gitsbe-install.html)
 - [Drabme](https://bblodfon.github.io/druglogics-doc/drabme-install.html)